ivo-toby/contentful-mcp/AI-ACTIONS-README.md

 This package extends the Contentful MCP server with full support for AI Actions, allowing users to discover, manage, and invoke AI Actions directly from the MCP interface.

+> **Note:** AI Actions is currently an alpha feature and requires the `X-Contentful-Alpha: ai-actions` header for all requests.

 ## Features

 ### Static Management Tools